roxannguyen/Under-the-MoonLight/README.md

 ## Features

 - **Authentication**: Secure sign-in to personalize the user's experience.
-- **Diary**: Keep track of thoughts and emotions through a built-in journaling feature.
+- **Diary**: Keep track of thoughts and emotions through a built-in journaling feature which have cute emoji ^^
-- **Music**: Listen to calming music for relaxation or focus.
+- **Music**: Listen to calming music for relaxation or focus (especially, the music feature can recommend music based on diary which was noted)
 - **Cosmic Insights**: Receive daily tarot readings to guide the user’s day.
 - **Settings**: Customizable options to personalize the app experience.